 The asset quality of the Society has remained strong as a result of its continued prudent approach to lending.
-The average LTV of new residential lending is low at 63 per cent.
-(4 April 2011: 66 per cent.) as the Society has increased its proportion of lending to the remortgage market.
-The indexed LTV for the whole residential portfolio has remained broadly stable at 50 per cent.
-(4 April 2011: 49 per cent.).
-Only 6 per cent. of the Society's total mortgage book has an LTV in excess of 90 per cent.
-The proportion of the Group's mortgage accounts three months or more in arrears has reduced to 0.73 per cent. as at 4 April 2012 (4 April 2011: 0.77 per cent.), less than a third of the CML industry average of 1.96 per cent.
+The Group is committed to supporting the housing market, and first time buyers in particular, and as a result the average LTV of residential mortgages completed has increased to 67 per cent.
+(4 April 2012: 63 per cent.).
+The indexed LTV for the whole residential portfolio has remained broadly stable at 51 per cent.
+(4 April 2012: 50 per cent.).
+Only 7 per cent. of the Society's total mortgage book has an LTV in excess of 90 per cent based on value.
+The proportion of the Group's mortgage accounts three months or more in arrears has reduced to 0.72 per cent. as at 4 April 2013 (4 April 2012: 0.73 per cent.), this compares favourably with the CML industry average of 1.89 per cent.

-The following table compares the Society's loans in arrears against the UK industry average:
+The following table compares the Society's loans in arrears: